Alcains: Climate

-Alcains has a Temperate Mediterranean climate that includes: summers that have scarce precipitation, with relatively high temperatures (maximum temperatures above 30 °C on many days, with minimums temperatures near 20 °C); winters are cold and rainy, with minimum temperatures as low as -3 °C (while the maximum temperatures are usually around 12 °C).
+Alcains has a Temperate Mediterranean climate that includes: summers that have scarce precipitation, with relatively high temperatures (maximum temperatures above 30 °C on many days, with minimums temperatures near 20 °C); winters are cold and rainy, with minimum temperatures as low as −3 °C (while the maximum temperatures are usually around 12 °C).
 Although winter snowfall is rare, the last event occurred between 10–11 January 2010.

 Economy

 Until the mid-20th century, the economy of Alcains experienced a boom of economic growth; its economic growth has under-performed national growth rates.
 Alcains was the main industrial centre within the municipality of Castelo Branco, achieving a period of success during the 1960s and 1970s, through the creation and development of several nationally-recognized companies (such as Dielmar, Fábricas Lusitana and Sicel).
 Other industries in the region include marble and granite masons, butchers and meat-packers, artisans and, at one time, hat producers.

 Alcains owes much of its fame to the granite quarries located here, whose stone is considered to be among the best in Portugal.
 The work of the stonemasons of Alcains is present in many places in Portugal.
 The Companhia de Caminhos de Ferro de Portugal (Portuguese Railway Company) applied Alcains stone in many of its stations.
 The distinct quality of the Alcains stonemasonry is evident in Castelo Branco, with many of the sculptures and statues that embellish the Paço garden utilizing the granite from the region.
-In addition to the local branch of the Banco de Portugal, granite-work has been exported to the municipality of Covilhã, as well as Viseu, Guarda, Coimbra, Porto, Lisboa, Estremoz, Elvas and Évora.
+In addition to the local branch of the Banco de Portugal, granite-work has been exported to the municipality of Covilhã, as well as Viseu, Guarda, Coimbra, Porto, Lisbon, Estremoz, Elvas and Évora.
 There were also examples of their work in Macao and Maputo.

 Alcains is best known for its agricultural pasturelands, and the dairy industry, is reflected in the famous Alcains Cheese, which is processed within the parish.